 and configure your first Jenkins pipeline defined Mobile Delivery Pipeline as Code.

 We made the decision of changing the versioning of the RiC plugin to match our public cloud version to make it clear against which API a specific Jenkins plugin works.
 Even though we update our Public Cloud every two weeks, we don’t do API changes that often and there is no need to update the RiC plugin with every cloud update.

-The latest available RiC, version 2.49.0, has the latest changes to support our new test run creator API changes that we also blogged lately.
+The latest available RiC, version 2.49.0, has the latest changes to support our new test run creator API changes.
 The previous version – 1.0.22 – is the version to use if you are running a version of Bitbar Cloud prior to version 2.49.